 What interests me about GoDaddy is my belief that what is true for people is also true for young companies: You never get a second chance to make a first impression.

 We all remember GoDaddy’s infamous advertising campaigns a few years ago which caused Super Bowl-watching families to dive for the remote due to the overtly sexual (and female-degrading) nature of the commercials.
-GoDaddy clearly decide to “go big” as they sought to establish their name.
+GoDaddy clearly decided to “go big” as they sought to establish their name.

 This tack isn’t a new one.
 Many companies will happily offend or disgust viewers if it cements the “name”.
 As the old Hollywood adage goes, “I don’t care what they write about me as long as they spell my name right”.
 I assume GoDaddy was delighted with the outcry and resulting attention since they continued this strategy for a few years.